 When Daylight Savings Time (DST) ends at 2 a.m.
 Sunday morning, you’ll turn back your clock and (hopefully) get an extra hour of sleep.
 Most of us need it.
-And while getting plenty of sleep is beneficial to your health, the shorter days and less sunlight can also have negative side effects on your health:
+And while getting plenty of sleep is beneficial to your health, the shorter days and less sunlight can also have negative side effects on your health.

 - Your risk of being in a car accident may increase.
 The week after DST ends there’s a seven percent increase in car crashes.
 Driving home in the dark may be to blame for the increase in accidents.
-Take your time leaving work.
+Take your time to leave work.
 Make sure your headlights are on and drive carefully.

 - You may feel SAD.
 Reduced sunlight can disrupt daily body rhythms and put you at risk for seasonal affective disorder (SAD), a form of depression.
 SAD is four times more common in women than in men.
 Even if you don’t have full-blown SAD, you can experience the “winter blues,” or feelings of exhaustion, sluggishness, and sadness.
 Sunlight may be your best medicine.
 Spend at least 30 minutes a day outside.